MSc Fixed and Removable Prosthodontics (Dental Specialties) / Overview

 Intake varies each year with 2 to 6 places typically available.

 - How to apply

-To be considered for the next September intake, a completed application form including all supporting documents must be submitted.
+To apply an application form including all supporting documents must be submitted.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 This course is designed for dental practitioners who wish to further their knowledge in fixed and removable prosthodontics.

 It specialty comprises the diagnosis, management and treatment of missing or worn teeth using a combination of fixed, removable and implant-supported prostheses.
 In addition to this, you will also complete training in laboratory procedures as well as the clinical diagnosis and management of the temporomandibular disorders.